youssefkamel20/illa_logs_app/README.md

 # illa_logging_app

-A new project that reads and sorts logs returning from running application
+A new project that reads and sorts logs returning from running application.

 ## Getting Started